davidemmanuellopez/demuba3/README.md

 # Instructions

-In progress, you can check the document on ./doc folder of spanish instructions and full specification of software.
+In progress, you can check the document on ./doc folder for spanish instructions and full specification of software.